intrepidbird/gauss/README.md

 # intrepidbot math

-Fully operational (but it's so good that it's private 😄)
+Fully operational soon (but it's so good that it's private 😄)